shefali10220/voice_assistant/README.md

 # voice_assistant
 Just like google assistant ,Alice is a voice assistant that helps you do a few basic.
-THe may be tasks like playing music on youtube ,seasching for information on google or telling you a silly joke you can count on Alice for it
+Tasks may be like playing music on youtube, seasching for information on google or telling you a silly joke you can count on Alice for it